Wills, Probate & Estate Planning

 Contentious Probate

-When a person dies, disputes can unfortunately arise as to the validity and terms of their Will.
-We are experienced in acting for Personal Representatives/Executors/Trustees; beneficiaries and disappointed Claimants.
-To avoid such issues cropping up in the future, please speak to our Private Client team.
+When a person dies, disputes can unfortunately arise over the validity and terms of their Will.
+We are experienced in acting for personal representatives/executors/trustees, beneficiaries and disappointed claimants.

 Declaration of Trust

-If you are buying a house with another person our Property Team will ask you whether you wish to buy as joint tenants or tenants in common.
+If you are buying a house with another person, our Property Team will ask you whether you wish to buy as joint tenants or tenants in common.

 Estate Administration